Awesome-neos145/AMP-Second-Encounter/README.md

 ...
 # Where the hell are the next 3 Episodes?
 They're gonna come later under the name "Die Ballade vom Todesmeister".
 Please be patient.
+# Where can I run this?
+You can run this under anything that is decent at emulating MacOS.
+For example, InfiniteMac or Sheepshaver.
+Basilisk II should work.
+Mini vMac will not work because the FPU emulation is very far from complete.